photo/frontend/documentation/api/GetPhotos.markdown

 <a name="parameters"></a>
 ### Parameters

 1.  returnSizes (optional), The photo sizes you'd like in the response.
 Specify every size you plan on using.
+[Docs for this parameter][ReturnSizes]
+1.  pageSize (optional), Number of photos to return per request.
 1.  page (optional), Page number when browsing through photos.
 Starts at 1.
-1.  tags (optional), _i.e. dog,cat_ - A comma delimited string of alpha numeric strings.
+1.  tags (optional), _i.e. dog,cat_ - A comma delimited string of strings.

 ----------------------------------------